osuosl/ganeti_webmgr/docs/source/errors.rst

 401 Unauthorized: No permission -- see authorization schemes
 ------------------------------------------------------------

-This error occurs when your cluster is not `configured with a RAPI user </projects/ganeti-webmgr/wiki/Managing_Clusters#Ganeti-RAPI-users-and-passwords>`_, or the user credentials are incorrect.
+This error occurs when your cluster is not :doc:`usage/clusters`, or the user credentials are incorrect.